ehw-fit/ariths-gen/README.md

 print("43 * 84 = ", bam(43, 84), " expected: ", 43 * 84)
 # 43 * 84 =  3440  expected:  3612
 ```
-even for all possible combinations
+for all of the possible combinations.

 ```py
 # Evaluate all using b'casting